lbryio/lbry.com/content/faq/how-to-backup-wallet.md

 When you click **Create Backup**, the app will generate a zip file of your wallet directory.
 You'll be directed to the folder it's saved to.

 Wallet backups should be copied securely to one or more locations which only you have control over.
 Anyone with access to the wallet file could potentially have access to your LBRY Credits.
 Backing up is the process by which you copy the wallet files from your PC to another secure location.
 We recommend using Flash Drives/USBs or other external media which is kept in your possession.
-It is recommended to copy the wallet to more than one backup location for redundancy, especially if you are storing larger amounts of credits.
+It is recommended to copy the wallet to more than one backup location for redundancy, especially if you are storing larger amounts of Credits.

 ## How do I find my wallet if I don't have LBRY open?